theproductiveprogrammer/luminate/README.md

+### SETTING A SOURCE ACCOUNT

+Stellar allows an account to have multiple signatories.
+This means that you can submit transactions for accounts that are different from yours.

+To do this simply specify the --source flag and the transaction will be submitted against the given source account.

+For example:

+    ./luminate activate --from activeAccount --amt 2 inactiveAccount --source GDRCJ5OJTTIL4VUQZ52PCZYAUINEH2CUSP5NC2R6D6WQ47JBLG6DF5TE

+will activate the new account but use funds from GDRCJ5OJTTIL4VUQZ52PCZYAUINEH2CUSP5NC2R6D6WQ47JBLG6DF5TE instead of the activeAccount.

+    ./luminate pay --from myFirstAccount --amt XLM:12.345 --to GBHEJM54VIBM6GPC5FZTD7A4O5VZCZAUOYSEIQUXKWJMHL3QMUOJHKHR --source GD6E56QMLH4IYFMWDIRRGRVUEWS2ZHEKHO7Y2OTGWD6VSEQGP4BSJXPV

+Herea again myFirstAccount is making a payment but the funds will be taken from the source account GD6E56QMLH4IYFMWDIRRGRVUEWS2ZHEKHO7Y2OTGWD6VSEQGP4BSJXPV.

+In the same manner the --source flag can be set for these other operations:

+    ./luminate set-flags ...
+    ./luminate clear-flags ...
+    ./luminate set-trustline ...
+    ./luminate revoke-trustline ...
+    ./luminate allow-trust ...
+    ./luminate remove-trust ...

 ### ENVIRONMENT VARS:
 The following environmental variables control the behaviour of Luminate.
 They can also be set in a file called ".env".